-For instance, if you experience constant headaches after a brain injury in a car accident, yet there are records of you having headaches in the past, the insurer may claim this condition is not from the accident.
-They can use this to offer less or deny your claim altogether.
+Suppose you experience constant headaches after a brain injury in a car accident, and you sign a blanket release form giving your insurance company permission to see your health history.
+If there are records of you having a history of headaches, the insurer may claim this condition is not from the accident.
+They can use this to reduce the payout or deny your claim altogether.

-There may be circumstances in which you and your attorney feel comfortable signing a medical release.
-But, you should release your medical information carefully, and not without legal advice.
-You do not have to sign this authorization form.
+There may be circumstances in which you and your attorney feel comfortable signing a medical release or property damage form.
+But, you should release information carefully and not without legal advice.
+You do not have to sign any authorization form.
 Instead, you can provide only the medical documentation necessary for the insurer to evaluate your injuries and compensation.

-An insurance claim can become a complex process and you are probably going to receive numerous documents from an insurer.
-Never sign any of them until you understand whether or not it is in your best interests.
+An insurance claim can be confusing, and you’ll probably receive numerous documents.
+Never sign them until you understand what’s in your best interests.

 If you or a loved one have been injured in a car accident, contact Kisling, Nestico & Redick.
 As one of Ohio’s largest and most successful personal injury law firms, we have been helping people through the insurance claim process and securing maximum compensation for over 15 years.